open-power-ref-design/cluster-genesis/docs/Appendix-A.rst

     pup config --mgmt-switches [config-file-name]
     pup validate --cluster-hardware [config-file-name]

 Note that the above steps must initially be run in order.
-After succesfully completing the above steps in order, they can be re-run individually.
+After successfully completing the above steps in order, they can be re-run individually.
 When isolating cluster hardware issues, it is useful to be able to re-run pup validate --cluster-hardware.  pup validate --config-file may be run any time as often as